-As both agencies implement the farm bill, controversies may arise, especially when interested Members do not agree with the Administration's interpretation of the law.
-Issues that attracted attention in the 108th Congress included (1) how to fully fund technical assistance in support of the mandatory programs; and (2) how to implement the Conservation Security Program (CSP).
+As both agencies implement the farm bill, controversies have arisen, especially when Members disagree with the Administration's interpretation of the law.
+Controversies have included (1) how to fully fund technical assistance in support of the mandatory programs, and (2) how to implement the Conservation Security Program (CSP).

-To address the first issue, Congress considered a legislative proposal (H.R.
-1907) and inserted a one-year response in FY2004 appropriations before enacting a permanent fix in FY2005 appropriations.
-The second issue became more prominent after NRCS published rules and held the initial CSP signup in summer 2004 in 18 specified watersheds, and then specified the 202 watersheds that would be eligible in FY2005.
+To address the first issue, the 108th Congress inserted a one-year response in FY2004 appropriations before enacting a permanent fix in P.L.
+108-498.
+The second issue became more prominent after NRCS published rules and held the initial CSP signup in summer 2004 in 18 specified watersheds.
+It recently completed a second signup in 202 other watersheds and the 18 original watersheds.